-Here is a union (yoke) stronger than marriage.
+Here is a union stronger than marriage - a yoke stronger than marriage.
 The union between man and woman is dissolved upon death (Mt 22:30), but the union between man and God survives death (Phil 1:20-21).
 Unions formed with Satan or followers of Satan also survive death (Jn 8:44).
 Spiritual unions are greater yokes than marriage.
 The spiritual union described as "the mark of the beast" in the hand or the forehead (Rev 14:9) is a greater and more serious union than marriage.
 Men who find themselves married to an unbelieving wife will not necessarily find themselves lost (1 Cor 7:12-13), but men who are yoked with the beast will be cast into the lake of fire which is the second death (Rev 19:20).
-Things which are seen (marriage) are temporary, but things which are not seen (spiritual unions) are eternal (cf. 2 Cor 4:18).
+Things which are seen (marriage) are temporary, but things which are not seen (spiritual unions) are eternal (see 2 Cor 4:18).

 The 2 Cor 6:14-18 passage is dealing with a union that is much greater than marriage.
 It is dealing with a spiritual union with unbelievers in false religion.
 This is why the union must stop.
 This is why Christians must "come out from among them and stay separate."
 Second Cor 6:14-18 may only be applied to such unions as envisioned in the context.
-If brethren are not careful, they may find themselves applying the passage to so many yokes they become guilty of teaching monasticism (i.e. the need to live in monasteries separate and apart from the world).
+If we are not careful, we may find ourselves applying the passage to so many yokes that we become guilty of teaching monasticism (i.e. teaching the need to live in monasteries separate and apart from the world).
 The Lord specifically taught against this (Jn 17:15).